A home rewire is a big yet often necessary project. But how much exactly will home rewiring cost you?

 - The scope of the work.
-Simple wire replacement will cost less than full house rewiring with outlet, light fixture, or service panel upgrades.
+Simple wire replacement will cost less than full house rewiring with an outlet, light fixture, or service panel upgrades.

 - Whether a permit is required or not.
 Some projects may require a permit, which will increase rewiring costs.

 The house size is probably the most cost-intensive factor of them all, but the rest can also result in quite hefty cost increases when combined.